Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli-sdk-overview.md

 }
 ```

-You can override the default client configuration with `client.config`.
+You can override the default client configuration with `client.options`.